 Disease and Racial Injustice Put Public Health Goals at Odds in NYC

-MANHATTAN (CN) — Focused on pandemic response after the police killing of an unarmed black man has sparked days of civil unrest, New York City epidemiologists warned Monday that the uptick in Covid-19 infections such protests can breed will hurt the same minority groups fighting for justice.
+MANHATTAN (CN) — Focused on pandemic response as much as racism, New York City epidemiologists warned Monday that protests over the police killing of an unarmed black man can cause Covid-19 infections to surge in the same minority groups fighting for justice.

-“I’m 100% sure that it will increase the cases the next few weeks,”

-Kitaw Demissie, dean and professor at SUNY Downstate Health Sciences University School of Public Health, said in a phone interview Monday of the weekend’s protests.
+“I’m 100% sure that it will increase the cases the next few weeks,” Kitaw Demissie, dean and professor at SUNY Downstate Health Sciences University School of Public Health, said of the weekend’s protests.

-“In two weeks, we’ll see more cases,” Demissie said.
+“In two weeks, we’ll see more cases,” Demissie said in a phone interview Monday.
 “Another two weeks after that, we’ll see an increase in deaths from Covid-19. … I’m confident that will happen.”

 In New York City, where the respiratory disease caused by the novel coronavirus has hit hardest, blacks and Hispanics are dying of at twice the rate of their white and Asian neighbors.